Horizontal Fence Design

 Wrapping in an arc around this backyard.

 Horizontal fence design options are limited only by your imagination.
-There are all kinds of materials avialable to design and build your horizontal privacy fence.
+In addition to richly stained wood color options, there are all kinds of materials available to design and build your horizontal privacy fence.

 Now – let’s take a look at how to frame a horizontal fence.

 It’s likely you will see many privacy fence design ideas that are built completely from wood.